xiaweijiexox/FML/readme.md

 ## My contribution
 create an offset neural work in the flow matching model as a deterministic offset to overcome the oscillation ———— branch offset

-redistribute the noise matrices to the image that has the nearest distant when training, simulate the idea of OT-CFM ———— branch conv
+redistribute the noise matrices to the image that has the shortest distance when training, simulate the idea of OT-CFM ———— branch conv

 create a convolution method to match the shortest distance, without calculating too high dimension distance matrix ———— branch conv

 use importance sampling when we sample the time ———— branch logit

+Finally, the advantages are mainly in the earlier convergence stage and the better qualitative outcome

+(xiaweijiexox is the student author)

 ## Installation